mouse-reeve/recipes/markdown/cheese/vegan_garlic_herb_cheese.md

-# Garlic & Herb Vegan Cheese
+## Recipe: Garlic & Herb Vegan Cheese
 This is more of a fancy hummus, but it's reaaaaally good.

-## Ingredients
+### Ingredients
  - 2 cups raw cashews
  - 2 cloves garlic, minced
  - 1/2 tsp garlic powder, plus more to taste